svakam/covid-19-location/README.md

 (work in progress)

-Deployed at: http://www.cv19location.com (being updated)
+Deployed at: http://www.cv19location.com (currently in alpha)

 This Web-based application utilizes SpringMVC and RESTful web services to provide a user with current case information on how COVID-19 is impacting their community in the United States.
 Raw case information (total confirmed/deaths/recovered cases)